own1t/react-amazon-clone/README.md

-## Amazon Clone Application with limited functionalities
+## Amazon Clone Application with user authentication and payment functionality

 ### Built with ReactJS & Firebase